arthurcavallari/flywire.net/README.md

 # Flywire.NET

-Flywire.NET is a media playout system for radio stations.
+Flywire.NET is a cross-platform media playout system for radio stations written in C#, using the irrKlang media framework.